"Too often we identify with our labels but labels limit us they are not who we truly are"

 Who you are is not defined by your name or even what you do in life for you are much more.
 Too often your self- worth is tightly tied to that of your work role or relationship label.

-These are jigsaw parts adding color and meaning to the whole of who you think you are.
+These are jigsaw parts adding colour and meaning to the whole of who you think you are.
 You wear many roles and hats but they aren’t who you are either.

 The Sum of the Whole